BarbWire-1/fitbit-geometrix-JS/README.md

 \
 (I am just 'fishing in muddy waters' and ever again astonished, when things work somehow.
 So any criticism is highly appreciated 🙂)

+THIS APPROACH CURRENTLY DOES NOT SUPPORT ANY CSS ON THE WIDGET-OBJECTS!! (looking for ideas to solve that)

 \